liux4189/liux4189.github.io/_pages/project.md

 Projects in Network Measurement
 ======
+How the physical and MAC layer of wireless protocols impact the overall performance of the application and user experience about a mobile device?
+My research investigates the issues with in-depth measurements.
 ![]({{site.url}}{{site.baseurl}}/images/WiFi6.jpg){: .align-left}
 <b>A First Look at Wi-Fi 6 in Action: Throughput, Latency, Energy Efficiency, and Security.</b> <br>
 This is the first performance measurement of Wi-Fi 6 using real